Farahcodes/fullstackopen/README.md

 This repository includes my projects and solutions for the [Full Stack Open course](https://fullstackopen.com/en/) from the prestigious University of Helsinki.

+Parts 0 through 9 are located within this repository, while Parts 10 through 13 can be found in separate repositories (links are provided in the corresponding sections below).

 This comprehensive course is known for its exceptional quality and rigorous curriculum, covering essential web development skills and modern technologies such as:
 * React
 * Redux